csula/cs3220-spring-2018/SYLLABUS.md

 others' solution is considered as cheating.

 > If you are not sure what is helping.
 Consider yourself as a mentor for other students.
 You are helping them by **teaching** them.
-While teaching, hopefully, you can learn some from it as well!
+While teaching, you can learn some from it as well!

 There is only one rule to the lab -- all lab works are due in class unless notify otherwise.